linrunner/tlp-doc/settings/processor.rst

 Hints:

-* Requires and Intel Core i 6th gen. ("Skylake") or newer CPU and the `intel_pstate` scaling driver
+* Requires kernel 4.10, `intel_pstate` scaling driver and Intel Core i 6th gen.
-* Requires kernel 4.10
+  ("Skylake") or newer CPU
 * For version 1.3 and higher this parameter is replaced by :ref:`set-cpu-energy-perf-policy`

 .. _set-cpu-mix-max-perf: